miladnasirii/miladnasirii/README.md

 - 👀 I’m interested in digital marketing, business and python coding.
 - 🌱 I’m currently learning how to use python in marketing and be deep in CRO.
 - 💞️ I’m looking to collaborate with mid-level and high-level companies for digital marketing and CRO Projects.
-- 📫 How to reach me linkedin: millad-nasirii
+- 📫 reach me on linkedin: millad-nasirii